 Notice: Groove will not match leads if the email address of the lead is on your domain blacklist.
 Such leads are considered test records.

 Real-time versus Scheduled Matching

 By default, Groove scans your Salesforce org every 60 minutes for new lead matches.
-If you want Groove the match leads instantly when they are created or when they are updated, you can set up a process builder workflow that triggers the lead matching job directly.
+If you want Groove to match leads instantly when they are created/updated, you can set up a process builder workflow that triggers the lead matching job directly.
 In order to do so, follow these instructions:

 Create a process builder workflow on the Lead object